 ollama rm is irreversible.
 You will need to re-download the model with pull if you need it again.

-push — Upload a locally created model to the Ollama model registry (requires an Ollama account).
+push uploads a locally created model to the Ollama model registry (it requires an Ollama account).
+This is how we share a custom model with others.

 ollama push my-namespace/my-model